Food and Nutrition Management

 - support others to work professionally and ethically in accordance with industry, organization and legal standards;

-- monitor relevant local, national and global trends, emerging technologies, changes to legislation and best practices to enhance work performance that may impact the management and delivery of food and nutrition services;
+- monitor relevant local, national and global trends, emerging technologies, changes to legislation and best practices to enhance work performance and guide management decisions;

 - deliver customer service that anticipates, meets and/or exceeds individual expectations and is consistent with organization standards and objectives;

-- contribute to the hiring, coaching, training, scheduling, supervision and performance management of department staff in accordance with human resources, labour relations, workplace health and safety, and industry best practices;
+- manage hiring, coaching, training, scheduling, work performance and evaluation of department staff in accordance with human resources, labour relations, workplace health and safety, and industry best practices;

-- apply industry best practices, financial constraints, and principles of social responsibility and environmental sustainability to inventory management and procurement of goods and services;
+- manage inventory, suppliers and procurement of goods and services according to industry best practices, financial constraints, and principles of social responsibility and environmental sustainability;

-- contribute to the analysis of food and nutrition services and operations, and the implementation and evaluation of changes, to support continuous improvement;
+- analyze food and nutrition services and operations, and manage the implementation and evaluation of changes, to support continuous improvement;

-- contribute to the planning and administration of budgets consistent with organization objectives and legal requirements for nutrition and food service departments;
+- plan and manage budgets consistent with organization objectives and legal requirements for food and nutrition service departments;

-- select and use information and industry-specific technologies to enhance individual work performance and the management and delivery of food and nutrition services;
+- select, use and support the use of information and industry-specific technologies to enhance individual work performance and the management and delivery of food and nutrition services;

-- promote food and nutrition services and healthy living to support marketing plans and the general well-being of clients;
+- promote food and nutrition services and healthy living to support marketing plans and the general well-being of stakeholders.